sacckey/sacckey.dev/content/posts/implementing-a-game-boy-emulator-in-ruby/index.md

 FPS: 41.1385591742566 → 46.73385499531633

 #### Avoid Creating a Hash for Sprites Every Time
-When running Stackprof, we can see that the render_sprites method is becoming a bottleneck.
+According to Stackprof results, the render_sprites method is becoming a bottleneck.

 ```
 ==================================